rhyslwells/Data-Archive/content/standardised/parametric vs non-parametric models.md

 ---
-tags:
-  - statistics
+aliases: []
 category:
+date modified: 27-07-2025
+tags: [statistics]
 ---

 ### Parametric Models [[parametric]]

 Definition: Models that summarize data with a ==set of parameters of fixed size, regardless of the number of data points.==

 Characteristics:
   - Assumes a specific form for the function mapping inputs to outputs (e.g., linear regression assumes a linear relationship).